 Bosch’s expression as he hears this news suggests he may now have the grieving widow figured out.
 Although we could tell when she was interviewed after her alleged kidnapping that her demeanour was not entirely consistent with having just lost a beloved husband of many years.
-Not to mention the fact that the first thing she did after she had been found by Bosch and untied from her terrifying ordeal was to motion for her orange robe to be passed to her from her closet.

 To cut a long story short, Mrs Kent is accused of being complicit in her husband’s murder.
 She hires Honey “Money” Chandler to broker her a plea deal, which backfires in court when she is found to have been having an affair with the handsome FBI agent.
 The FBI agent in turn is found to have been involved in Kent’s demise and is shot by his FBI partner trying to abscond.